getify/You-Dont-Know-JS/scope-closures/ch1.md

 Interpretation performs a similar task to compilation, in that it transforms your program into machine-understandable instructions.
 But the processing model is fairly different.
 Unlike a program being compiled all at once, with interpretation the source code is typically transformed line-by-line; each line or statement is immediately executed before proceeding to processing the next line of the source code.

-Figure 1 illustrates compilation and interpretation of a program:
+Figure 1 illustrates compilation vs. interpretation of programs:

 <figure>
     <img src="fig1.png" width="650" alt="Code Compilation and Code Interpretation" align="center">
-    <figcaption><em>Fig. 1: Compiled vs Interpreted Code</em></figcaption>
+    <figcaption><em>Fig. 1: Compiled vs. Interpreted Code</em></figcaption>
     <br><br>
 </figure>

 Are these two processing models mutually exclusive?
-Generally yes.
-However, the topic is more nuanced, because interpretation can actually take other forms than just operating line-by-line on source code text.
-Modern JS engines employ variations of both compilation and interpretation in the handling of JS programs.
+Generally, yes.
+However, the issue is more nuanced, because interpretation can actually take other forms than just operating line-by-line on source code text.
+Modern JS engines actually employ numerous variations of both compilation and interpretation in the handling of JS programs.

-Recall that this topic is discussed in detail in the section "What's in an Interpretation?" of Chapter 1 of the *Get Started* book.
+Recall that we surveyed compliation and interpretation in Chapter 1 of the *Get Started* book.
 Our conclusion there is that JS is most accurately portrayed as a **compiled language**.
-For the benefit of readers here, the following sections will revist and expand on that debate.
+For the benefit of readers here, the following sections will revist and expand on that assertion.

 ## Compiling Code

-Why does it even matter whether JS is compiled or not?
+But first, why does it even matter whether JS is compiled or not?

-JS's scope is entirely determined during compilation, so you cannot effectively understand scope without exploring JS's compilation.
+Scope is primarily determined during compilation, so you cannot effectively understand scope without exploring compilation.

 In classic compiler theory, a program is processed by a compiler in three basic stages: